Subspace method based on neural networks for eigenvalue problems: Subspace method based on neural networks for eigenvalue problems

-A neural networks architecture similar to the one introduced in the previous section is adopted.
-The only difference is that the neural network in Section 2 is used to approximate the solution to the boundary value problem, here the neural network is used to approximate the eigenfunctions corresponding to the first $k$ eigenvalues of some partial differential operator.
-Therefore, the dimension of the output layer is $k$. {Thus, the output of {the} neural network can be presented as follows, {
+The neural networks architecture used here is similar to the one introduced in the previous section.
+The only difference is that the neural networks in Section 2 is used to approximate the solution to the source problem, here the neural networks are used to approximate the eigenfunctions corresponding to the first $k$ eigenvalues of some partial differential operator.
+Therefore, the dimension of the output layer is $k$.
+Thus, the output of {the} neural networks can be presented as follows,